Psst! Short on time? Talk to someone now and get your answers quicker!

 2. Optimize limits and benefits of each subscription plan by running experiments

-Iterate and experiment with your plan offerings to find the optimal packages for your target segments.
+Iterate and experiment with your subscription plan offerings to find the optimal packages for your target segments.

 3. Track feature usage to understand which key features drive value and revenue for your customers